The 2021 Chiles Advocacy Award winner will be honored on April 5, 2021

-Lawton and Rhea Chiles embody the spirit of what public service is intended to be.
-The wisdom and experience they gleaned during Lawton Chiles’ decades of public service taught them that society’s most precious natural resource – its children and their families – deserve the special attention of society and its representatives in governmental office.
-Together, they elevated understanding and awareness of the critical importance in the lives of children to new levels and helped craft state and national policy that will benefit children and their families for generations to come.
+The wisdom and experience Lawton and Rhea Chiles gleaned during his decades of public service taught them that society’s most precious natural resource – its’ children and their families – deserve the special attention of our communities and representatives in governmental office.
+Their record of leadership on crafting state and national policy, including health care access, early education, child abuse prevention, delinquency services, and family support programs is legendary, and will benefit children and their families for generations to come.

 2020 Chiles Advocacy Award Winner:

-“Jack Levine communicates in no uncertain terms about the vital link between the quality of life of our children and our social and economic well-being,” wrote David is his nomination.
+“Jack Levine communicates in no uncertain terms about the vital link between the quality of life of our children and our social and economic well-being,” wrote David Lawrence, founder of the Children’s Movement of Florida, who nominated Jack for this honor.

-Upon learning of the honor, Jack responded “This special recognition is one which so many thousands of colleagues and allies will deservedly share.
+Upon learning of this prestigious award, Jack responded: “This special recognition is one which so many thousands of colleagues and allies will deservedly share.
 I loved Lawton and Rhea Chiles for who they were and what influence they exerted on so many advocates.”